 Perhaps this is a good time to talk more with each other about your decision to be sexual together and how you’re feeling about it, as well as how you would feel is you became pregnant together, or what steps you could take to feel more comfortable about your romantic and sexual relationship.

-Or it may be an indication that you need to do other things – like talk more about how you plan to prevent pregnancy – such as correct and consistent condom use and maybe hormonal contraception, such as the birth control pill, patch, shot or ring – so that you can both feel more at ease.
+Or it may be an indication that you need to do other things – like talk more about how you plan to prevent pregnancy – such as correct and consistent condom use and maybe hormonal contraception, such as the IUD, birth control implant, birth control pill, patch, shot or ring – so that you can both feel more at ease.
 In that case, talking with a healthcare provider and learning more about your options for birth control will likely be very helpful – you can learn more at Planned Parenthood’s Website as they have a comprehensive birth control section.